Eleazarovich/Simple-Calculator/README.md

-This is a  Simple Calculator program collaboration work by ALX students namely Linda Ndlovu ,
+This is a  Simple Calculator program collaboration work by ALX students namely
+1. Linda Ndlovu
+2. Nkosikhona Mhlope

 The following stipulates the features program: